6 Signs You Have Poor Circulation

 You probably don’t spend a lot of time thinking about your circulatory system.
 And when everything is working properly, you don’t need to.
 Blood flows freely and efficiently throughout your body, carrying oxygen as well as infection-fighting white blood cells, nutrients, and hormones.
 But when you have poor circulation, it’s a different story.

 Circulation issues—in this case, we’re talking specifically about when blood flow is restricted—can cause a host of problems.
 The most common: peripheral artery disease, coronary artery disease, and carotid artery disease.
-As these diseases progress, they cause pain, reduce mobility, and put you at greater risk of a heart attack or stroke.
+As these diseases progress, they cause pain, reduce mobility, and put you at increased risk of a heart attack or stroke.

 The underlying factor for all three is the same: atherosclerosis, or hardening of the arteries.
 Age plays a role, since as you get older, blood vessels tend to become less flexible.
 But a number of lifestyle habits—notably smoking, being inactive, and eating an unhealthy diet—also matter, as they contribute to the plaque that builds up in the arteries.
 Plaque narrows the arteries, making it harder for blood to pass through.